lidarYULI/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
 The canopy clumping index (CI) measures the spatial distribution pattern of foliage.
-Foliage is commonly non-randomly distributed.
+Foliage is commonly distributed in a non-random manner.
 It is aggregated at the canopy, branch, and shoot scales.
-Theoretically, CI is >0.
-When CI < 1, the foliage has a clumping distribution.
-The foliage has a random distribution when CI = 1.
-This software, programmed by JavaScript based on Google Earth Engine (GEE), is to produce global CI products using the MODIS dataset.
-It is a visualization software that runs directly in the GEE to provide CI downloading at a user-defined scale.
+Theoretically, CI is greater than 0.
+When CI < 1, the foliage exhibits a clumped distribution.
+A value of CI = 1 indicates a random distribution of foliage.
+This software, developed in JavaScript based on Google Earth Engine (GEE), is designed to produce global CI products using the MODIS dataset.
+It is a visualization tool that runs directly on GEE and allows users to download CI data at user-defined scales.

-Now, CI products are released in TIFF format from March 1, 2000, to May 1, 2020, at regional or global scales, with temporal scales ranging from daily to monthly and yearly.
-Publications referring to the methods and technologies used are listed at the end of this page.
-The program mainly consists of the following steps:
+Currently, CI products are available in TIFF format from March 1, 2000, to May 1, 2020, at regional and global scales, with temporal resolutions ranging from daily to monthly and yearly.
+Publications related to the methods and technologies are listed at the end of this page.
+The program consists mainly of the following steps:

-Filter image datasets by the designated date range to obtain image collections.
+(1) Filter image datasets by the specified date range to obtain image collections.

-Generate a multi-band images containing the required data and stack them in an image collection for CI retrieval.
+(2) Generate multi-band images containing the required data and stack them into an image collection for CI retrieval.

-Retrieve daily CI based on band calculations and exclude low-quality pixels.
+(3) Retrieve daily CI values based on band calculations and exclude low-quality pixels.

-Apply the Savitzky-Golay smoothing filter (SG-filter) to the daily CI collection, then composite a monthly or yearly CI by quality indicator, and provide downloading for CI products.
+(4) Apply the Savitzky–Golay smoothing filter (SG-filter) to the daily CI collection, then composite monthly or yearly CI products based on a quality indicator, and make them available for download.

 The descriptions of software usage are as follows:

-The initialized interface includes a date slider at the top of the map, which provides a quick daily CI view
+The initialized interface includes a date slider at the top of the map, allowing users to quickly view daily CI values.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/startedInterface.jpg" width='500px'>

 1) Input the start and end dates, then click on a temporal scale.
-The product date options will be appeared.
+The available product dates will appear.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/inputdate.jpg" width='500px'>

-2) Select one of the date to get the product.
+2) Select one of the date items to get the product.

 <p float="left">
 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/daily.jpg" height='300px' width='200px'/> <img         src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/monthly.jpg" height='300px' width='200px'/> <img         src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/yearly.jpg" height='300px' width='200px'/>